 Open Source

-Open source software is the backbone of a healthy, collaborative tech ecosystem.
-By making source code accessible and encouraging collective development, open source, accelerates innovation by allowing anyone to improve or adapt tools.
+Open source. #FOSS software is the backbone of a healthy, collaborative tech ecosystem.
+By making source code accessible and encouraging collective development, open source, accelerates innovation by allowing everyone to improve and adapt tools.
 Reduces reliance on corporate monopolies and proprietary software.
 Empowers communities to build tools tailored to their needs.

 Examples: Social platforms that challenge the dominance of tech giants, built with open source tools.
 Privacy-focused apps and decentralised networks.
 Grassroots initiatives creating bespoke solutions for their communities.